i-love-flamingo/httpcache/Readme.md

 ### redis

-Is using [redis](https://redis.io/) as an shared inMemory cache.
+Is using [redis](https://redis.io/) as a shared inMemory cache.
 Since all cache-fetched has an overhead to the inMemoryBackend, the redis is a little slower.
-The benefit of redis is the shared storage an the high efficiency in reading and writing keys.
+The benefit of redis is the shared storage and the high efficiency in reading and writing keys.
 Especially if you need scale fast horizontally, it helps to keep your backend-systems healthy.

-Be ware of using redis (or any other shared cache backend) as a single backend, because of network latency. (have a look at the twoLevelBackend)
+Be aware of using redis (or any other shared cache backend) as a single backend, because of network latency. (have a look at the twoLevelBackend)

 ### twoLevel

 The twoLevelBackend was introduced to get the benefit of the extreme fast memory backend and a shared backend.
-Using the inMemoryBackend in combination with an shared backend, gives you blazing fast responses and helps you to protect your backend in case of fast scaleout-scenarios.
+Using the inMemoryBackend in combination with a shared backend, gives you blazing fast responses and helps you to protect your backend in case of fast scaleout-scenarios.

 ## Using Cache Factory